Superconductivity of repulsive spinless fermions with sublattice potentials

 The overall result is summarized in Fig.~\ref{fig:pd}.
-The quantum phases are inferred through infinite density matrix renormalization group (DMRG)~\cite{White,mcculloch2008infinite} data for strong coupling combined with functional renormalization group (FRG) data at weak coupling~\cite{RevModPhys.84.299}.
-Superconducting phases are found in a wide range of interaction parameters in the honeycomb model while its regime is limited to smaller interaction for the square model.
+The quantum phases are inferred through infinite density matrix renormalization group (DMRG)~\cite{White,mcculloch2008infinite} data for strong coupling combined with functional renormalization group (FRG)~\cite{RevModPhys.84.299} data at weak coupling.
+Superconducting phases are found in a wide range of interaction parameters in the honeycomb model while its regime is limited to smaller interactions for the square model.
 Compared to a previous study \cite{sciadv}, a significant difference is that there are two superconducting phases on the square lattice, the staggered $d$-wave and the $p+ip$ topological phases, in contrast to the sole $f$-wave pairing on the honeycomb lattice.
 The $d$-wave pairing on the square lattice shares the same origin as the $f$-wave pairing on the honeycomb lattice in the sense of inter-valley pairing.
 The Cooper pair arises from an inter-valley attraction revealed by sublattice projection.
-This requires a next-nearest-neighbor hopping $t'$ to realize two-valley band structure for the square lattice.
+This requires a next-nearest-neighbor hopping $t'$ to realize a two-valley band structure for the square lattice.
 Upon increasing doping, we observe a transition from staggered $d$ to a topological $p+ip$~\cite{RG} superconductor.
 With zero momentum, $p+ip$ no longer results from the inter-valley attraction.
 It does not require the next-nearest-neighbor hopping.
-Moreover, at stronger interactions we find evidence for a transition from superconductivity to inhomogeneous states.
+Moreover, at stronger interactions, we find evidence for a transition from superconductivity to inhomogeneous states.

-\emph{Model and low-energy description.--- } We use the square lattice as an example while the honeycomb model can be found in Ref.~\cite{sciadv}.
-The Hamiltonian on the square lattice (Fig. \ref{fig:pd}(a1)) is taken as
+\emph{Model and low-energy description.--- } We use the square lattice [Fig.~\ref{fig:pd}(ai)] as an example while the honeycomb model [Fig.~\ref{fig:pd}(aii)] can be found in Ref.~\cite{sciadv} with the same form of Hamiltonian.
+The Hamiltonian is taken as